List of aircraft operated by Scandinavian Airlines: Naming

 A naming exception was Huge Viking, which was used for a Boeing 747.
 Huge was the quickest being in Norse mythology, but the name also played on the word's English meaning.
 SAS reuses the names from retired aircraft, except for those of crashed aircraft.
-Because of oversights, the name Agnar and Rane have however been reused.
+Because of oversights, the names Agnar and Rane have, however, been reused.
 A similar naming convention, albeit using the full name of kings, was used by Braathens SAFE of Norway and Loftleiðir of Iceland.
 As Carlzon was opposed to the Viking references, he also proposed that the names be abolished.
 The executive management reverted its decision following massive protests from within the airline.
 Female aircraft names were introduced by Scanair in 1980, who gave them to all their Douglas DC-8s.
-SAS followed suit in 1989, when the entire series of Boeing 767 were named for prominent female Vikings.
+SAS followed suit in 1989, when the entire series of Boeing 767 was named for prominent female Vikings.
 Scandinavian letters were introduced from the 1990s.
 SAS Commuter's Norwegian Fokker 50 aircraft were given names for places in Norway, such as Lakselv.

 Aircraft

-The list includes aircraft operated in the European Scandinavian Airlines System pool, operated by Aerotransport, Norwegian Air Lines and Danish Air Lines, by the consortium Overseas Scandinavian Airlines System, the consolidated Scandinavian Airlines System (later Scandinavian Airlines), and the SAS-branded SAS Commuter and SAS Braathens.
+The list includes aircraft operated in the European Scandinavian Airlines System pool, operated by Aerotransport, Norwegian Air Lines, and Danish Air Lines, by the consortium Overseas Scandinavian Airlines System, the consolidated Scandinavian Airlines System (later Scandinavian Airlines), and the SAS-branded SAS Commuter and SAS Braathens.
 It excludes other airlines within the SAS Group not branded as "SAS" or "Scandinavian", including Scanair, Spanair, Blue1 and Widerøe.

 The list includes the manufacturer, model, the total quantity operated by SAS (the peak quantity may be lower), the current quantity operated as of October 2018, the number of passengers (pax), and the years the first aircraft entered (start) and last aircraft retired (end) from service.